gcallah/BookReviews/gray.md

 "Human beings can never be wholly self-defined."
 (109)

-## Populism

-"populism... has no clear meaning, but it is used by liberals to refer to political blowback against the social disruption produced by their own policies."
-(133)

 "Human beings repress their awareness of death by identifying themselves with a supposedly timeless idea or belief..."